Bulwell

-Bulwell is a market town in the City of Nottingham, in Nottinghamshire, England.
+Bulwell is a market town and former civil parish in the Nottingham district, in the ceremonial county of Nottinghamshire, England.
 It is 3 mi south-west of Hucknall and 4.5 mi to the north-west of Nottingham.
 The United Kingdom Census 2011 recorded the population of Bulwell at 29,771 which amounted to over 10 per cent of Nottingham city's population.
 The 2011 census gave a population of 16,157 for the Bulwell ward of Nottingham City Council.
-There is an adjacent ward, Bulwell Forest, which includes Highbury Vale, Rise Park and the west of Top Valley), its population at the same census being 13,614.
+There is an adjacent ward, Bulwell Forest, which includes Highbury Vale, Rise Park and the west of Top Valley, its population at the same census being 13,614.

 History

 Early settlers

 The earliest documented settlements in Bulwell appeared around 800 AD, and were most likely built around the same time as the first local bridge across the River Leen.
 The river was significantly narrower, shallower and slower-moving in Bulwell than in other potential locations along its length, and the threat of highwaymen was a danger on existing cross-country routes; thus a toll bridge was constructed at Bulwell, to allow bona fide travellers a quicker and safer passage from north to south, while impeding others.

 The bridge created a rare direct road to Nottingham from the north-west, so introducing regular traffic from across the country to the area for the first time.
 A gatehouse was built for the toll-collectors; it also gave protection for travellers, and led to the founding of the new settlement.
 The travellers were an almost captive market, and the abundance of sandstone made it easy to build dwellings.
 As the volume of traffic using the road increased, so did the size and population of Bulwell.

 Bulwell is recorded in the Domesday Book (1086) as "Buleuuelle" and classified as a village.
 Bulwell was by this time established as a small trading post for all kinds of goods and services, for those living and working in the surrounding area and for those travelling further afield, and this encouraged many others to settle in the wider area.